-Cisco Mobile Connect for Single Number Reach
+Cisco Mobile Connect and Single Number Reach

-Mobile Connect, popularly known as Single Number Reach, allows users to be called from a single number that rings simultaneously on their desktop VoIP Phone and their mobile phone.
-Users can transfer live conversations between their desktop IP phone and their cell phone without disruption.
-Unanswered calls can be redirected to a Unity or Unity Connection voicemail account.
-Users can create personal access lists that determine which calls are directed to different phones.
+Mobile Connect, commonly referred to as Single Number Reach (SNR), makes it possible for users to be reached from one number that rings at the same time on their Cisco VoIP Phone and their cell phone.
+Users can switch live conversations between their desktop VoIP phone and their smartphone seamlessly.
+Unanswered calls can be redirected to a Cisco Unity or Unity Connection account.
+Users can create personal access lists that determine which calls are extended to different endpoints.

-Cisco Prime Collaboration
+Cisco Prime Collaboration Provisioning

 Cisco Communications Gateways

-Expressway Converged Communication Gateway
+Expressway Collaboration Gateway